rbmannchued/libopencm3-examples/examples/f4/stm32f411/button/README.md

-# 74hc595
+# button

-Example for using 74hc595
+Example for using a button to light a led
 ```
-SER > PB12
+button > PB2
-RCLK
-SRCLK
+led > builtin pc13 led
 ```